 Section 30(1) of the AARTO Act provides that any document required to be served in terms of the AARTO Act must be served in person or by so-called “registered mail”.
 While the use of standard postage to post AARTO infringement notices ceased in December 2012, this does not mean that all, or even a high proportion of AARTO documents are delivered by the South African Post Office (SAPO).
-In fact, it is more common for such documents not to be delivered by the SAPO, even if they are posted using “secure mail”.
+In fact, it is more common for such documents not to be delivered by the SAPO, even if they are posted using so-called “secure mail”.

 What’s worse is that if/when you exercise any of the options available to you, the RTIA and issuing authorities do not post notifications to you stating that they have received such elective options, or notifying you of the outcome thereof.